Reloaded-Project/Reloaded-III/docs/Server/Packaging/Tasks.md

 | [Platform](#platform)     | [Platform](#platform)                     | (Flags) The OSes this task is available for.
 If 0, is enabled for all.                                                |
 | [StoreType][store-type]   | [Store](#store)                           | The store to restrict this operation to.                                                                              |

+### Id

+!!! info "This is a `unique identifier` for the task."

+This allows for tasks to be used in [workflow scripts][workflows] and other places where uniquely identifying a task is useful.

+!!! tip "For tasks defined in [packages][package], please always use an ID"

+    Set the `Task Id` to `packageId+TaskName` to ensure uniqueness.
+For example, for a package named `sonicheroes.tool.heroesone.s56`, give the `main` tool the ID of `sonicheroes.tool.heroesone.s56.main`.

+    If you have multiple binaries, you would do, `sonicheroes.tool.heroesone.s56.extractor`, `sonicheroes.tool.heroesone.s56.archiver` etc.

 ### TaskType

 !!! info "The `TaskType` can be one of the following"

-- 0: `File`: Represents a task that launches an executable file.
+- 0: `Executable`: Represents a task that launches an executable file.
 - 1: `Url`: Launches an URL.
 [Path](#path) specifies the full URL to open.

 ### VisualHint